waipingng/ML-course-pj1-fork/readme.md

 - Missing mortality data in sparsely populated counties due to confidentiality restrictions.

-## Data Reproduction
+### Data Reproduction
 - install additional package: pip install -r `requirements.txt`
-- run `reprocess.ipynb` file for all pre-processing data to convert the data to be ready for building models.
+- run `preprocess.ipynb` file for all pre-processing data to convert the data to be ready for building models.
 - run `pred.ipynb` file for obtaining the best prediction model among all prediction results which are individually tuned.

 # Modeling Approaches